OWASP/OdTM/applications/README.md

 ## OdTM Server

-OdTM Server implements an ontology-driven alternative to rule engines for threat modelling tools.
+The OdTM Server implements an ontology-driven threat rule engine.
-It is going to be JSON-based remote API application, performing automatic threat modelling on given domain-specific models and use cases.
+Our plans include creation of the JSON-based remote API application, aimed to perform automatic threat modelling on a given system description through a domain-specific threat model.

 [Description is here](OdTMServer/README.md)